orlesianroyalty/ThroneWars/README.md

 # ThroneWars
-This repository contains only the scripts for Throne Wars, a 2D Top Down RPG.
+This repository contains only the scripts I have contributed so far for Throne Wars, a 2D Top Down RPG.